cloudfoundry/dropsonde/README.md

     Send()
 ```

-*Note*: It is important to note that for counter metrics tags are summed individually.
+*Note*: It is important to note that for counter metrics are summed individually and not in total.
 If you have historically emitted a counter without tags it is best practice to continue
-to emit that metric without tags, and add additional metrics for tagged versions of the counter.
+to emit that total metric without tags, and add additional metrics for the individual tagged metrics
+you'd like to track.

 ## Manual usage
 For details on manual usage of dropsonde, please refer to the